[Major revision–posted 4/4/19 (replaces 4/1/15 edition)]

 (4) Is not on a voluntary leave without pay for personal reasons.

 These employees may continue group insurance coverage during a period of leave without pay provided the applicable premium payments are made to Payroll Services when due.

 b.
 Leave without Pay

 Employees who are in or expected to be in voluntary leave without pay status (do not work or receive pay) for a full month's time are not eligible to receive the state contribution unless the leave is classified as FMLA.
-Information on FMLA can be located in OP 70.32, Family and Medical Leave and Parental Leave.
+Information on FMLA can be located in OP 70.32, Family and Medical Leave Act (FMLA) and Parental Leave.
 These employees will be reported to the ERS, which will be responsible for the collection of the total premium of all group insurance coverage, including the employer contribution, if applicable.
 The employee will receive a premium billing from ERS and must make prompt payment to avoid cancellation of all coverage.

 c.
 Upon the Death of a Covered Employee